krobelus/rate-experiments/README.md

 implied after deleting a reason clause, then the deletion can be performed without loss of information.
-We call this special case a *redundant reason deletion*, distinguishing it from a *reason deletion* where information is lost necessarily.
-A more general term, *unit deletion*, comprises deletions of clauses where exactly one literal is satisfied.
+We call this special case a *redundant reason deletion*, distinguishing it from a *reason deletion* where information is necessarily lost.
+A more general term than both would *unit deletion*, comprising deletions of clauses where exactly one literal is satisfied and all other literals are falsified.

 DRAT Proofs
 -----------